shiroyasha/blog-source/source/posts/sms-compiler-service.html.md

 ## Responding to sms messages

-To respond to sms messages, you will have to use Twilio's `twiml` language, and construct an xml response that Twilio can understand.
-To answer `Hello human!` to every incoming message you can do the following
+To respond to sms messages, we will have to use Twilio's `twiml` language, and construct an XML response that Twilio can understand.
+To answer `Hello human!` to every incoming message we can do the following:

 ``` ruby
 post "/sms-code" do